Science Museum, london

 National Science and Media Museum, Bradford

-Set in the heart of Bradford, the National Science and Media Museum explores the science and culture of light and sound technologies and their impact on our lives.
+Set in the heart of Bradford, the National Science and Media Museum explores the science and culture of image and sound technologies and their impact on our lives.

-Traditional and interactive galleries located across eight floors of the museum investigate and celebrate photography, television, animation, videogames and the internet.
-The museum is home to three cinemas, including Europe’s first IMAX screen and the world’s only public Cinerama screen outside the USA.
+Traditional and interactive galleries located across eight floors of the museum investigate and celebrate photography, film, television, animation, videogames and sound technologies.
+The museum is home to three cinemas, including Europe’s first IMAX screen and the world’s only public Cinerama screen.

 - Visit the National Science and Media Museum’s website

 - Contact the National Science and Media Museum

 - National Science and Media Museum’s Press Office

 Science and Industry Museum, Manchester